Skip to content

 The user-scope AGENTS.md may carry a harness-specific overlay beside it — the instructions analogue of SKILL.<harness>.md.
 When agedum compiles the global source for harness H, it merges ~/.config/agents/AGENTS.md (base) with ~/.config/agents/AGENTS.<harness>.md when that sibling exists:

-• AGENTS.claude.md is applied for --claude, AGENTS.kimi.md for --kimi, AGENTS.opencode.md for --opencode.
+• AGENTS.claude.md is applied for the claude harness, AGENTS.kimi.md for kimi, AGENTS.opencode.md for opencode, AGENTS.cline.md for Cline, AGENTS.reasonix.md for reasonix, AGENTS.aider.md for aider, AGENTS.pi.md for pi, AGENTS.codex.md for codex.
 An overlay for a different harness is ignored.

 • Unlike SKILL.md, AGENTS.md has no front-matter to union — the merge is a plain body concatenation: the base, a blank line, then the overlay body.

 • This is user scope only.
-A project-scope AGENTS.<harness>.md is not merged — for kimi and opencode the project AGENTS.md is read natively and never injected, so a project overlay would have nowhere to land.
+A project-scope AGENTS.<harness>.md is not merged — for kimi, opencode, cline, reasonix, pi, and codex the project AGENTS.md is read natively and never injected (aider injects it via --read but still takes no project overlay), so a project overlay would have nowhere to land.

 Skills

-A skill is a directory under .agents/skills/<name>/.
-The directory name is the skill name.
-Each skill is rendered into the harness's skills location as a directory of the same name.
+A skill is any directory under .agents/skills/ that contains a SKILL.md — at the top level or nested in a subfolder.
+For a top-level skill the directory name is the skill name; each skill is rendered into the harness's skills location as a directory of the same name.

 SKILL.md — the base